6 Reasons that a Chronic Illness can Affect Your Mental Health

-The challenge with your mental health comes when that desire for answers turns into constantly researching (or going down the “black hole” as I call it).
-Your mind becomes so focused on the “problems” that you can start to assume the worst in most situations just to prepare yourself and feel more in control.
+The challenge with your mental health comes when that desire for answers turns into constantly researching (or going down the “black hole” as I call it), one of many things to avoid after diagnosed with a chronic condition.
+Your mind becomes so focused on the “problems” that you can start to assume the worst in most situations.

 #2.
 Waves of Sadness

 Have you ever noticed that there are days when you’re just “not feeling it,” not as motivated and would rather just lie down?
 Or maybe you feel down but try to cover it up everyday and tell everyone how “fine” you are just to get through the day?
 These are all common responses when feeling sad after receiving a chronic illness diagnosis.

 Your feelings of sadness are completely valid.
 Those feelings are usually a sign that you are disappointed and upset with how things are turning out for your health right now, and you want things to be better (even when sometimes, it won’t).

 It’s normal to feel waves of sadness after your chronic illness diagnosis, but it could turn into depression if the feelings persist more than a few months.

 Chronically ill people are at higher risk for experiencing depression, according to the National Institute of Mental Health.
 The changes that you endure with your body are exhausting, and you can feel limited with what you can do sometimes.
 Perhaps in those moments you feel like life is moving on without you, because your health requires you to live life differently than everyone else.